Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks

 The scheme proposed in \cite{ETW_GaussianRateless} consists of dividing the information message into $L$ sub-messages (``layers''), encoding each sub-message using a (fixed-block) codebook, designed for a scalar AWGN channel, and sending in each block some linear combination of those codewords.
 In the sequel we will consider only the case where $K=L$, i.e., the number of codewords used by the scheme is equal to the highest possible number of blocks received by the receiver.

-Alternatively, this problem can be viewed as a $K$-user MIMO multicast problem, as follows: the $K$ transmission blocks \eqref{eq:rateless_blocks} can be considered as a single transmission over a Gaussian MIMO channel, with channel matrix
+Alternatively, this problem can be viewed as a $K$-user MIMO common-message BC problem, as follows: the $K$ transmission blocks \eqref{eq:rateless_blocks} can be considered as a single transmission over a Gaussian MIMO channel, with channel matrix

 Since the $k$-th user is allowed to use only the first $k$ blocks, this is equivalent to removing the last $K-k$ rows from the corresponding channel matrix, namely, the channel matrix of the $k$-th user becomes: